 There are many reasons to visit the Huronia/Wendat Region located in Central Ontario.
-As the home of an abundance of history, adventures, activities, independently owned restaurants, quaint boutiques, and the never-ending views of Georgian Bay, Midland and its surrounding area will keep people of all ages and interests amused for days on end.
+As the home of an abundance amount of history, adventures, activities, independently owned restaurants, quaint boutiques, and the never-ending views of Georgian Bay, Midland and its surrounding area will keep people of all ages and interests amused for days on end.
 Midland is one of the “not to be missed” places that should be on your list.

 SAFE TRAVELS 🙂